 A Membership application forms-Individual membership application forms may be obtained from the registrar of the LMSC.
-The form, fully completed, shall be submitted with the applicable fee to the registrar of the LMSC or an official des-
+The form, fully completed, shall be submitted with the applicable fee to the registrar of the LMSC or an official designee of the LMSC, who shall issue a membership card.

-- ignee of the LMSC, who shall issue a membership card. - B Liability release-All membership application forms shall contain the exact language of the liability release according to article 203.1.
-The language shall not be modified in any way. - 201.1.5 Membership Fee-The annual membership fee is composed of the following elements: - A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC.
+- B Liability release-All membership application forms shall contain the exact language of the liability release according to article 204.1.
+The language shall not be modified in any way. - 201.1.5 Fee-The annual membership fee and the oneevent registration fee are composed of the following elements: - A A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC.

-201.2 Membership Of Clubs
+201.2 MEMBERSHIP OF CLUBS